AjisGitHub/OpenShift/Interview Q&A/README.md

 Kubernetes vs OpenShift → Why OpenShift on top of Kubernetes.

-Deployment vs StatefulSet vs DaemonSet → When to use each.

 ReplicaSet vs ReplicationController → Differences and usage.

 Ingress vs OpenShift Route → Why OpenShift uses Routes instead of just Ingress.